Protective Footwear Requirements

-This line identifies the gender (M [Male] or F [Female]) of the user.
-It also identifies the existence of impact resistance (I), the impact resistance rating (75 foot-pounds), compression resistance (C) and the compression resistance rating (75) which correlates to 2500 pounds of compression.
+This line identifies the gender (M [Male] or F [Female]) for which the footwear is intended..
+It also identifies the existence of impact resistance (I), the impact resistance rating (75 foot-pounds), compression resistance (C) and the compression resistance rating (75) which correlates to 2,500 pounds of compression.
 The metatarsal designation (Mt) and rating (75 foot-pounds) is also identified.

 Lines 3 and 4 are used to identify footwear made to offer protection from other specific types of hazards referenced in the standard.
 They are used to designate conductive (Cd) properties, electrical hazard resistance properties (EH), footwear designed to reduce the accumulation of excess static electricity (SD) and puncture resistance (PR).